kpma1120/llmops-e2e-langchain/README.md

 The project further showcases practical operational concerns such as **logging**, **testing**, **containerization**, and **automated deployment** to **Google Cloud Run** via CI/CD.

 Overall, this repository is designed to illustrate how a real‑world GenAI application can be built, structured, deployed, and maintained—highlighting clarity, observability, and end‑to‑end engineering discipline.

+### Why this matters for industry
+This showcase directly addresses enterprise challenges in operationalizing GenAI: ensuring **source‑grounded responses**, **transparent retrieval logic**, **automated CI/CD delivery**, and **cloud‑native serverless deployment**.
+These capabilities are critical for building trustworthy LLM applications, reducing risk, and accelerating the transition from prototypes to reliable, production‑ready services.

 ### Tech Stack